mafda/ml_with_fastapi_and_streamlit/README.md

 present the results of our findings at certain times.
 And we sometimes may have doubts about what would be the best way to show these results.

-Then, this is where tools like Streamlit emerge as a quick way to expose results that are functional, and don't need complex implementations.
+Then, this is where tools like Streamlit emerge as a quick way to expose functional results and don't need complex implementations.

 Streamlit could be seen as an opportunity in situations like: